-Solent Disturbance and Mitigation Project: A project to determine visitor access patterns around the coast and how their activities may influence the internationally protected populations of overwintering wading and wildfowl birds along the Solent coastline.
+Solent Recreation and Mitigation Partnership: A partnership to determine visitor access patterns around the coast and how their activities may influence the internationally protected populations of overwintering, wading and wildfowl birds along the Solent coastline.

 Solent Enterprise Zone: Designated employment zone based around Daedalus Airfield in Fareham and Gosport.
 Solent Enterprise Zone was in the second wave of enterprise zones which were introduced by central Government in 2011, as areas to attract high-quality employment due to the implementation of superfast broadband, lower taxes, and low levels of regulation and planning controls.